 Throughout the month of May, AWA workshop facilitators across the globe volunteered to offer donation-based writing sessions, with proceeds to benefit AWA and its mission.
 Check out the blog post on my session!

 Zoom & YouTube

-This online reading features several award-winning writers of poetry and prose.
-Hear the inaugural recipients of Creative Sonoma’s 2019 Discovered Award for Emerging Literary Artists plus judges Elizabeth Stark and Ellen Sussman.
+This online reading featured several award-winning writers of poetry and prose: the inaugural recipients of Creative Sonoma’s 2019 Discovered Award for Emerging Literary Artists plus judges Elizabeth Stark and Ellen Sussman.
 I read an excerpt from my essay "Late Bloomer," which was published at Halfway Down the Stairs.

 Going Public with Personal or Political Work: Artist Discussion

 A selection of "Discovered" artists shared our experiences and insight on going public with literary and visual art work on topics that may be controversial, very personal, or just uncomfortable to talk about.